Kennesia/MySuper-API/README.md

-# megane API
+# MySuper API
-Megane API Is A Collection Of APIs For Various Needs Built In Python
+MySuper API Is A Collection Of APIs For Various Needs Built In Python

-> built with ♥️ by fiandev